 1. Excavating and pouring a concrete foundation within the protective buffer zone of the pond.

-DEP rep, Jeffrey Kalinich and the Town ignored the fact that our neighbors excavated and poured a new concrete foundation within 50 feet of the Pond, without a DEP permit.
+DEP Assistant Shoreland Zoning Coordinator Jeffrey Kalinich and the Town ignored the fact that our neighbors excavated and poured a new concrete foundation within 50 feet of the Pond, without a DEP permit.
 They turned their garage and addition into a “mini mansion:.…… read more

 2. Installing an unpermitted boat dock